Heatherton

 Analysis of health metrics shows strong performance throughout Heatherton.

-AreaSearch's assessment found low mortality rates and chronic condition prevalence across both young and old age cohorts.
-Common health conditions had low prevalence: 6.9% for asthma and 6.4% for mental health issues.
-Approximately 55% (~1,568 people) of the total population had private health cover.
-A majority, 74.3%, declared themselves completely clear of medical ailments, compared to 72.6% across Greater Melbourne.
-Working-age residents showed notably healthy outcomes with low chronic condition prevalence.
-The area has 15.4% (439 people) of residents aged 65 and over.
-Health outcomes among seniors are above average, broadly in line with national rankings for the general population.
+AreaSearch's assessment of mortality rates and chronic condition prevalence indicates both young and old age cohorts have low prevalence of common health conditions.
+The rate of private health cover is very high at approximately 55% of the total population, which is around 1,568 people.
+The most common medical conditions in the area are asthma and mental health issues, impacting 6.9 and 6.4% of residents respectively.
+Meanwhile, 74.3% of residents declared themselves completely clear of medical ailments, compared to 72.6% across Greater Melbourne.
+Working-age residents have notably healthy outcomes with low chronic condition prevalence.
+The area has 15.6% of residents aged 65 and over, which is approximately 445 people.
+Health outcomes among seniors are above average, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health